Art Terms and Definitions — T

 Xylography

-An ancient wood engraving technique that began in China in the 1st century and is the oldest known engraving method.
-It includes woodblock printing and wood grain reproductions, which are used in interior decorating.
+An ancient wood engraving technique, originated in China during the 1st century and is considered the oldest known method of engraving.
+It encompasses woodblock printing and the reproduction of wood grain patterns, commonly utilized in interior design.

 You May Also Like

-This glossary of art terms is provided as a valuable resource for art enthusiasts.
+This art wordfinder is provided as a valuable resource for art enthusiasts.
 If you like the information here and find it helpful, please consider purchasing a painting.
-Your support helps to cover the cost of keeping this art vocabulary list lexicon online.
+Your support helps to cover the cost of keeping this art wordfinder online.
 Simply click or tap the thumbnail link of any Teresa Bernard oil painting to view additional details.

 lunar landscapes